CoderOverflow/qmdj-rs/README.md

 ## License
-Rust is primarily distributed the MIT license
+Qmdj-rs is primarily distributed the MIT license.
 See [LICENSE-MIT](LICENSE-MIT) for details.

 ## 小牌子